victorigi99/Master-thesis-Hydrogen_EOS-and-viscosity-models/README.md

 - Scripts for running simulations and case studies related to the thesis
 - Data processing scripts
 - Our preliminary project thesis and final master thesis document
+- Experimental data used to validate models both from the project thesis and master thesis

 ## License